saschazar21/imageanalysis/README.md

 <h1>Keyboard Branch</h1>

 <p>
-Use your mouse to navigate the color square to the position you prefer, press 'TAB' to imprint it on the image.<br>
+Use your mouse to navigate the color square to the position you prefer, press <b>'TAB'</b>
+to imprint it on the image.<br>
 Press <b>'TAB'</b> without prior movement to skip current square.<br>
 Press <b>'q'</b> without prior movement to repeat previous square.